yphuangms/gateway-reference-design/Tools/Source/OpcUaPublisherDesigner/README.md

         ```

-###### [NOTE]
+##### [NOTE]

-When running this app to connect to OpcUa Server on the same machine, you must execute the following command to allow UWP app to access to localhost ports.
+When running this app to connect to Opcua Server on the same machine, you must execute the following command to allow UWP app to access to localhost ports.

     > CheckNetIsolation.exe LoopbackExempt –a –n=Sample.OpcUaPublisherDesignerApp_040afsa2n4qpw